Debian/apt/README.md

 Then you can use make as you normally would (pass `-j <count>` to perform `<count>` jobs in parallel).

-You can also use the Ninja generator of cmake, to do that pass
+You can also use the Ninja generator of CMake, to do that pass
 	-G Ninja
 to the cmake invocation, and then use ninja instead of make.